ZhehaoShen/AWS-Amplify-Serverless-Application/README.md

+# Bucket List Tracker Application ☁️

+A full-stack serverless application built with React and AWS Amplify that allows users to create, manage, and track their bucket list items with image uploads.

-Overview of Project ☁️
+## Overview

-The final project is to deploy a 'Bucket List Tracker' application on AWS Amplify.
-It will take longer than the others to build out, but by the end of it, you will learn a lot about how to create serverless applications.
+This project demonstrates how to build and deploy a complete serverless application on AWS Amplify.
+You'll learn how to create a React frontend, set up authentication, manage data storage, and handle file uploads—all using AWS cloud services.

-Steps to be performed 👩‍💻
+## Steps to be Performed 👩‍💻
-In the next few lessons, we'll be going through the following steps.

-Develop a bucket list tracker application in React Initialize a Github repository and connect it to your local repository.
-Host the frontend on Amplify Hosting Use Amplify Studio/ Amplify CLI and integrate Amplify Authentication providing user authentication for Login/Signup Create a AWS AppSync service for building and managing a GraphQL API, and a GraphQL schema for DynamoDB service integration Deploy the backend on AWS Amplify to handle data storage and server-side logic Services Used 🛠
-AWS Amplify: Deployment of frontend and backend services.
-AWS AppSync: Simplifies building and managing scalable GraphQL APIs.
-GraphQL API: Allows clients to request only the data they need.
-[API & Schema]
-DynamoDB: DynamoDB for storing and managing bucket list items.[Database] S3 bucket: For storage of user images.
-[Storage]
+1. **Develop** a bucket list tracker application in React
+2. **Initialize** a GitHub repository and connect it to AWS Amplify Hosting
+3. **Integrate** Amplify Authentication for user Login/Signup
+4. **Create** AWS AppSync GraphQL API for DynamoDB integration
+5. **Deploy** backend services on AWS Amplify for data and storage management

+## Services Used 🛠

+- **AWS Amplify**: Frontend and backend deployment with CI/CD workflow -**: GraphQL API for seamless data operations
+- **Amazon Cognito**: User authentication and authorization
+- **Amazon DynamoDB**: NoSQL database for storing bucket list items
+- **Amazon S3**: Object storage for user-uploaded images

-## Architectural Diagram
+## Architecture Diagram

 ![Architecture Diagram](Diagram.jpeg)

-AWS Amplify
+---

+## Step 1: Create React Application with Vite

-provides a Git-based CI/CD workflow that allows you to build, deploy, and host web applications or static sites with serverless backends.
+AWS Amplify provides a Git-based CI/CD workflow that automatically builds and deploys your application.
+When connected to a Git repository, Amplify detects build settings and redeploys on every code commit.
-It automatically detects the build settings for both the frontend and any serverless backend resources when connected to a Git repository.
-With each code commit, Amplify redeploys updates automatically.
-In this section, you'll create a new React application for your bucket list tracker, push it to a GitHub repository, and connect it to AWS Amplify for deployment.

-## Create a React App using Vite
+### 1.1 Initialize Vite React Project

 ```bash
 npm create vite@latest bucketlistapp -- --template react